GigaSpaces-QA/isolated-builder/README.md

 All environment varialbes are located in `/home/xap/docker/env.sh`.

-Branch list is located in `/home/xap/docker/branch_list.txt` and can be modified in order to trigger build on a specific build.
+Branch list is located in `/home/xap/docker/branch_list.txt` and can be modified in order to trigger build on a specific branch (list seperated by comma).

 The build process is executed inside a docker container, the file is located in `/home/xap/docker/Dockerfile`.
 The folder `/home/xap/docker/ssh` MUST contain valid ssh keys of an authorized github user that can access private XAP repositories.